 Racism continues to be a serious problem in the United States.
-Much was accomplished in the ‘60s during the civil rights movement in the United States, a decades-long struggle by African Americans to end legalized racial discrimination, disenfranchisement and racial segregation to eliminate prejudice.
+Albeit, a great deal was accomplished in the ‘60s during the civil rights movement in the United States, a decades-long struggle by African Americans to end legalized racial discrimination, disenfranchisement and racial segregation to eliminate prejudice.
 There is still more work to be done.
 The nation took stands against segregation in the late ‘50s and ‘60s followed by desegregation of schools, and the signing of the Civil Rights Act of 1964 and Voting Rights Act of 1965, but the feelings of prejudice and hurt remain buried deep in the heart’s of people’s souls.

 Some cannot comprehend the deep hurt persons of color who’ve suffered from racist slurs and who continue to experience and see this happening to their families and friends in a free nation.